 - use clean tissues when pat drying any excess fluid.

 This sheet will also include things that they may experience, post injection, that are normal and abnormal.
 Patients may experience post procedural irritation, this is normal due to the betadine causing irritation.
 In addition, they may experience bloody discharge on a clean tissue after the procedure.
 The blood will subside within hours after injection.
 If the patient experiences extreme pain, decreasing vision, or sudden vision loss, the patient is instructed to call our office immediately.

-Haley Leuallen has worked at Bond Eye Associates for the past three years and is a Certified Ophthalmic Assistant as well as has an Ophthalmic Scribe Certification.
-She is currently one of Roger T. Adler, MD’s retina technicians.
-Click here to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 37 years.
+Click here or Call toll free at 800-243-2020 to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin, IL.